kapish-patel/calendar/README.md

 ## Tech Stack
 - **React** - JavaScript library for building UI
 - **Vite** - Fast build tool for modern web projects
-- **Tailwind CSS** (or any other styling framework you're using) - Utility-first CSS framework for rapid UI development
+- **Tailwind CSS** - Utility-first CSS framework for rapid UI development

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.